Cyndi-24/Stroke-Risk-Prediction/README.md

 The model correctly identified 857 stroke cases, demonstrating strong ability to detect patients at risk.

 The number of false negatives (68) is relatively low, which is important in healthcare applications where missing a stroke case could have serious consequences.
+Model Interpretation
 The model also correctly classified a large number of non-stroke cases (811).
+Model Interpretation: Decision Tree Analysis
+​To understand how our model predicts stroke risk, we visualised a section of the Decision Tree.
+This helps us move away from a "black box" approach and see exactly which features the model prioritises.
+​🔍 Key Components of the Tree
+​Root Node (Top): The model identifies Age as the most significant predictor.
+The first split occurs at 49.001 years.
+​Gini Impurity: This value represents how "mixed" the data is in each node.
+​Gini = 0.5 (Root) indicates a perfect 50/50 split (maximum uncertainty).
+​Gini = 0.184 (Left Orange Node) shows high certainty for the "No Stroke" class.
+​Samples: Represents the number of records (patients) being evaluated at that specific branch.
+​Value [x, y]: Shows the distribution of [No Stroke, Stroke] cases.
+​📈 Business & Health Insights
+​The Age Threshold: Patients under 49 are classified with high confidence into the "No Stroke" category (2,178 cases vs 248).
+​High-Risk Segment: The model further segments older patients at the 67-year mark.
+Those over 67 (far-right blue node) represent the highest density of stroke cases in this dataset (n=2,253).
+​Model Confidence: The deep blue and orange colours indicate "pure" nodes where the model is very confident in its prediction, while the light blue node (Gini = 0.495) suggests that age alone isn't enough to be certain, and other features (like BMI or Glucose levels) might be needed for a tie-breaker.
+Instead of a "black box" that just spits out a result, I used a Decision Tree to see the logic behind the predictions.
+Think of this as a flowchart the computer uses to assess risk.
+​📍 The "Big Picture" Takeaways
+​Age is the Primary Driver: The model immediately points to age as the most important factor.
+It creates a "fork in the road" at 49 years old.
+​The "Low-Risk" Group: For those under 49, the model is very confident (as seen in the orange node) that the risk is low.
+In this group, almost 90% of the cases were "No Stroke."
+​The "Caution" Zone: For those over 49, the model digs deeper.
+It identifies 67 years old as another critical tipping point.
+​High-Risk Identification: The darkest blue node shows our highest-risk group—individuals over 67.
+In this category, the model found that stroke cases significantly outnumbered non-stroke cases.